 How to create a data protection strategy?

 While your data protection should certainly take into account compliance with laws such as GDPR and CCPA, it goes farther than that.
 Your data protection strategy will serve as a framework for how your business operates and how it respects your company’s data and customer data.
+Use our data sharing calculator to see how much sensitive data you’re sharing and how to better protect it.
 As such, it is not just about meeting the minimum levels of compliance, it is about creating a secure infrastructure and the guiding principles that will govern your business now and in the future.
 Using this 7-step approach you will be able to create and maintain a data protection strategy for your company.

 - Ensure key stakeholders are on board.